david-why/stonepheus/README.md

 2. Copy the `.env.example` file as `.env.local` and edit the values as necessary.
 3. Run `bun prod` to start the server.

+Alternatively, run the Dockerfile.
+You should know how to do that (because I don't :p)

 ## Technical details

 Slack bots, unlike Discord bots, use webhooks instead of WebSocket connections by default.
 (Both can be configured to use the other though, but Discord only supports message events over WebSocket AFAIK.)
 So there are three endpoints: